SB01 Manual Superlative™

 Internal Channel

-The INTERNAL track will always correspond to the internal synth “engine” of the SB01.
+The INTERNAL track will always correspond to and control the internal synth “engine” of the SB01.
+It can also be configured to send MIDI data out.

 External Channel

-The EXTERNAL track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to freely control an external device that accepts CV, MIDI, or USB MIDI.
+The EXTERNAL track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to independently control an external device that accepts CV / GATE or TRS / USB MIDI.

 BOTH Mode